paulgoleary/milagro-crypto-js/README.md

 ctx.RSA.ENCRYPT(...);
 ctx.RSA.DECRYPT(...);
 ```
-The following is the list of all the RSA security level supported by this library
+The following is the list of all the RSA security level supported by *MCJS*
 ```
 ['RSA2048','RSA3072','RSA4096']
 ```